jobgardna/jobgardna/README.md

 <!-- Profile Header with Emojis and Highlights -->
-<h1 align="center">👋 Hi, I'm Job | Backend Engineer in Training 🚀</h1>
+<h1 align="center">👋 Hi, I'm Job | Data Scientist in Training 🚀</h1>

 <p align="center">
   <em>
-    I am a passionate learner of the <strong>ALX Backend Engineering Program</strong> 🌍, driven by curiosity and the desire to solve real-world problems with code.
+    I am a passionate learner of the <strong>ALX Data Science Program</strong> 🌍, driven by curiosity and the desire to solve real-world problems with data and code.
   </em>
 </p>